Service of the Originating Summons

 Process

-If you have chosen to have the Originating Summons served by registered post, you must send the complete set of filed documents, together with a blank Acknowledgement of Service Form and a blank Memorandum of Defence Form, to your spouse via registered post.
-Your spouse (the Defendant) is required to sign and return the Acknowledgement of Service to you.
-When you receive the signed Acknowledgement of Service Form from your spouse, you must file it in Court.
-If this document is not filed in Court, the service of the Originating Summons on your spouse via registered post (without a Court order) is considered not to have been effected.
+If you have chosen to have the Originating Summons served by registered post, you are required to send or serve all the documents in the Originating Summons Service Bundle on the Defendant via registered post.
+In order for the service to be considered valid, the Defendant must sign and return the Acknowledgment of Service Form to you, and the signed Acknowledgement of Service Form must be filed by you through the SYC Portal.
+If this document is not filed, the service of the Originating Summons on your spouse via registered post (without a Court order) is considered not to have been effected.

 Process

-If personal service, or service by registered post, of the Originating Summons for divorce is unsuccessful or impossible (such as because your spouse’s (Defendant’s) whereabouts are unknown), the divorce proceedings must still be brought to your spouse’s (Defendant’s) notice.
+If personal service, or service by registered post, or service via the SYC Portal of the Originating Summons for divorce is unsuccessful or impossible (such as because your spouse’s (Defendant’s) whereabouts are unknown), the divorce proceedings must still be brought to your spouse’s (Defendant’s) notice.
 This may be done by alternative methods (known as substituted service) such as newspaper advertisement, registered post (without the need for Defendant to return the Acknowledgement of Service) or electronic mail.
-You may apply to the Court for an order for substituted service.
-The application is made by filing a summons with a supporting affidavit.
+You must first apply to the Court for an order for substituted service to allow you to do so.
+The application is made by filing a summons with a supporting affidavit through the SYC Portal.
+You may refer to the User guide on Service of Originating Summons for more details.

-You will know the outcome of your application after 3 working days.
+You will know the outcome of your application through the SYC Portal after 3 working days.
+Your application may be fixed for a Pre-Trial Conference if there is further information that the Court requires.
+Directions may also be issued by the Court on the required information.
 If your application is granted, you will be required to make payment for the Court order that would specify the selected mode of substituted service.
 You will then have to serve the Originating Summons according to the method stated in the Court Order.
 Thereafter you must file the Affidavit of Service.

 Important: You should not carry out the substituted service until you have obtained the Court order allowing the substituted service.